 - Made of CertiPUR-US-certified foam and wood from FSC-certified forests

-- Only comes in two colors
+- Only comes in 2 colors

-Why we chose it: This chair has just about every sustainable certification you can name, and looks incredibly elegant to boot.
+Why we chose it: This chair has just about every sustainable certification you can name and looks incredibly elegant, to boot.

 Sustainable furniture is not just made of eco-friendly materials; it’s also durable—meaning it’s well made enough to be passed on to friends or family members instead of ending up in a landfill.
 This glider is a great example.
 It’s Greenguard Gold certified and made of CertiPUR-US-certified foam and wood from FSC-certified forests.
 As for functionality, it swivels 360 degrees; glides smoothly; and has a wide, comfortable seat and plush back.